If you want to land the job, employers must be able to get in touch with you.

 A phone number is also essential.
 We recommend adding your mobile number as a priority so that you can pick up calls throughout the day.
 There is, of course, a chance that a recruiter's call could go through to your voicemail, so ensure that you have a professional-sounding message set up that includes your name so they know they have reached the right person.

 You may also like to add your home phone number.
-Once again, set up a professional voicemail.
+Once again, job seekers should set up a professional voicemail message.
 If you choose to do this, you may want to brief other members of your household so they know how to handle phone calls if you don't get to the phone first.

-There are some other details you should include alongside your contact information, such as:
+There are some other personal details you should include alongside your contact information, such as:

 Website and portfolios: If you have a personal website or an online portfolio, add their URLs.